 The leadership team is responsible for directing and coordinating the operations of the council and for fielding media and public information inquiries.
-The team consists of the executive director, the assistant executive director, the general counsel, and the division directors.
+The team consists of the executive director, the assistant executive director, the general counsel, the special counsel and legislative advisor, and the division directors.

 Jeff Archer, Executive Director